-You may have heard news reports about a possible connection between
+You may have heard about a possible connection between

-The association between COVID-19 and MIS-C is not well understood, and we don't know who is most at risk for this illness.
+The link between COVID-19 and MIS-C is not yet fully understood, and we are trying to learn if some children are more at risk.
 However, the American Academy of Pediatrics (AAP) wants to reassure parents that very few children get severely ill from the virus that causes COVID-19.
-In addition, most diagnosed with MIS-C have recovered after getting medical care.
+So far, most children who have been diagnosed with MIS-C have recovered after getting medical care.

 Symptoms of MIS-C

-- pain of pressure in the chest that doesn't go away
+has pain or pressure in the chest that doesn't go away

 There are a few different tests doctors may use to help diagnose MIS-C, including: